 Also notable is the Troubled Production behind the song "Help Me, Ronda".
-The Wilson's drunken father and former manager Murry Wilson walked in during recording, and subsequently interrupted and criticised the band.
-This led to Brian being pushed over the edge, and he started screaming and confronting his father.
-The whole incident was recorded, and is widely bootlegged to this day.
-Needless to say, the result was a mediocre song, but a few months later the song was re-recorded as "Help Me, Rhonda", and became a major hit for the band.
-That version appears on Summer Days (And Summer Nights!!).
+Murry Wilson (the father of Brian and his brothers, and the band's former manager) drunkenly crashed the studio while the vocals for the song were being laid down, and repeatedly interrupted and criticized the band.
+This pushed Brian over the edge, and he started screaming and confronting his father.
+Naturally, the entire incident was captured on tape, and is widely bootlegged to this day.
+Needless to say, the result was a mediocre song, but a few months later it was re-recorded with a different arrangement as "Help Me, Rhonda", and subsequently became a major hit single.
+That version appears on the group's next album, Summer Days (And Summer Nights!!).

-Hits and fan favourites include "Do You Wanna Dance?", "Dance, Dance, Dance", "When I Grow Up (To Be A Man)", "Please Let Me Wonder", "Kiss Me Baby" and "In The Back Of My Mind".
-Rolling Stone named it the #271 greatest album of all time.
+Hits include "Do You Wanna Dance?", "Dance, Dance, Dance", "When I Grow Up (To Be a Man)", "Please Let Me Wonder", "Kiss Me Baby" and "In the Back of My Mind".

 - "Do You Wanna Dance?"
 (2:19)

 - "Good to My Baby" (2:16)